ebdrup/moduleconfig/README.md

 ============

 loading configuration files for node modules.
-If you are building a node module that needs a configuration file, you have come to the right place.
+If you are building a node module that needs a configuration file, that the user of the module creates, you have come to the right place.

 [![Build Status](https://travis-ci.org/Muscula/moduleconfig.png)](https://travis-ci.org/Muscula/moduleconfig)